Moduli Spaces of Pentagonal Subdivision Tilings: Moduli Space Region

-We first determine rough location of the anchor point $V$.
-The triangle $\triangle ABC$ is one sixth of one regular triangular face.
+We first determine the rough location of the anchor point $V$.
+The triangle $\triangle ABC$ in Figure \ref{div_triangle} is one sixth of one regular triangular face of the Platonic solid.
 The angles at $A,B,C$ are respectively $\frac{1}{3}\pi,\frac{1}{n}\pi,\frac{1}{2}\pi$.
-We rotate the great circle $AB$ around $A$ by multiples of $\frac{1}{3}\pi$ to divide the sphere into six regions.
-We also rotate the great circle $AB$ around $B$ by multiples of $\frac{1}{n}\pi$ to divide the sphere into $2n$ regions.
-The intersection of the two divisions divides the sphere into $6n$ regions.
+We rotate the great circle $\bigcirc AB$ around $A$ by multiples of $\frac{1}{3}\pi$ to divide the sphere into six regions.
+We also rotate the great circle $\bigcirc AB$ around $B$ by multiples of $\frac{1}{n}\pi$ to divide the sphere into $2n$ regions.
+The intersections of the two divisions divide the sphere into $6n$ regions.

-We use stereographic projection to describe what happens on sphere.
-A stereographic projection is determined by its origin $X$ and the direction of real axis, which we call {\em $X$-projection}.
-We denote the antipode of $D$ by $D^*$.
+We use stereographic projections (see Section \ref{sprojection}) to describe what happens on the sphere.
+A stereographic projection is determined by its origin $X$ and the direction of the real axis, which we call {\em $X$-projection}.
+We denote the antipode of $P$ by $P^*$.
 In our pictures, all circles (and straight lines) are {\em arcs}, which are parts of great circles on the sphere.
-In a stereographic projection, we may visually determine arcs by the fact that arcs passing $D$ are exactly circles passing both $D$ and $D^*$.
+In a stereographic projection, we may visually determine arcs by the fact that arcs passing through $P$ are exactly circles passing through both $P$ and $P^*$.

-For the division of sphere, we draw both $A$-projection and $B$-projection.
-The former is convenient for visualising rotation from $a_1$ to $a_2$, and the later is convenient for visualising rotation from $b_1$ to $b_2$.
-Figure \ref{projection-tetra} is authentic pictures of stereographic projections for regular tetrahedron.
+We draw the division of the sphere in both $A$-projection and $B$-projection.
+The former is convenient for visualising the rotation from $a_1$ to $a_2$, and the later is convenient for visualising the rotation from $b_1$ to $b_2$.
+Figure \ref{projection-tetra} gives the perspective pictures of the two stereographic projections for the regular tetrahedron.
 We label the regions by $\Omega_1,\Omega_2,\dots,\Omega_{18}$.
 We also indicate $A,B,C,M$ and their antipodes.